Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Fostering secure attachment

-Creating safe and supportive relationships can promote healing.
+Creating safe and supportive can promote healing.

 Healing Generational Trauma